praydog/uevr-docs/src/plugins/blueprint.md

 At the moment, only confirmed to work perfectly on 4.27.
 More testing and development is needed to support other versions.

+"Load Blueprint Code" in the UEVR menu must be turned on or one of the head/controller aiming options must be enabled for these to work.

 ## Implemented functions

 For more information on these functions, visit the [Unreal Engine documentation](https://docs.unrealengine.com/4.27/en-US/BlueprintAPI/Input/HeadMountedDisplay/)